-- Boot Daemon A platform process required by an SD that manages the SEs running on its machine.
+Boot Daemon - A platform process required by an SD that manages the SEs running on its machine.

-- BSC See Binary Synchronous Communication
+BSC - See Binary Synchronous Communication

-- BSE See Background Script Engine
+BSE - See Background Script Engine

-Character Position - A manner in which screen positions are referred to.
+Character Position - The manner in which screen positions are referred to.
 The screen can be viewed as one long string, where the indices of that string map to a position on the screen.
 For instance, the first value of the string has a character position of 1, which would have a corresponding row/column value of {1 1}.
 The maximum character position, or the last position on the screen, varies from model type to model type, as different model types have different screen sizes.
-Model 2's max character
+Model 2's maximum character

-- position is (24 x 80) 1920, while the bigger Model 5 has a max character position of (27 x 132) 3564. - Child Script A Tcl script that is submitted for execution by a parent script - Class A specific area or category of functionality. - Class Command A command that gives you control over a class or category of functions. - Clear Tag-value Database An ASCII file containing two columns separated by spaces or tabs.
-The first column contains the tag, and the second column contains the values. - CLUI See Command Line User Interface - Concatenate To put two items together, end to end.
+- position is (24 x 80) 1920, while the bigger Model 5 has a maximum character position of (27 x 132) 3564.

+- Child Script A Tcl script that is submitted for execution by a parent script

+- Class A specific area or category of functionality.

+- Class Command A command that gives you control over a class or category of functions.

+- Clear Tag-value Database An ASCII file containing two columns separated by spaces or tabs.
+The first column contains the tag, and the second column contains the values.

+- CLUI See Command Line User Interface

+- Command Line Script Engine A

+MYNAH process that accepts Tcl

+commands from stdin and produces

+results on stdout.
+The Command Line

+Script Engine (CSE) does not

+interface with the MYNAH System

+database, but does, however, open a

+channel.

+- Command Line User Interface A set of commands you can use to perform operations from the UNIXTM command line.
+The CLUI was designed for experienced users who prefer to use the UNIX command line rather than the GUI

+- Concatenate To put two items together, end to end.
 For example, if you concatenated the strings "uvw" and "xyz", you get "uvwxyz".
-If you concatenate two files, the new file contains the contents of both files, presented sequentially. - Concurrency Group The set of all scripts that run on one Script Dispatcher - Config file The MYNAH Configuration File (named xmyConfig) that resides in the directory \$XMYHOME/config.
+If you concatenate two files, the new file contains the contents of both files, presented sequentially.

+- Concurrency Group The set of all scripts that run on one Script Dispatcher - Config file The MYNAH Configuration File (named xmyConfig) that resides in the directory \$XMYHOME/config. - CSE See Command Line Script Engine
-des - A UNIX command to encrypt or decrypt data using the Data Encryption Standard.

-- Domain A type of interface provided to the System Under Test.
+- des A UNIX command to encrypt or decrypt data using the Data Encryption Standard. - Domain A type of interface provided to the System Under Test.
 Examples of domains are the asysnchronous terminal interface of an application, the application-to-application interface of an application, and the synchronous printer interface of an application. - Domain Connection Any specific input/output interface to a SUT.